LukasWoodtli/WebPage/content/seven_concurrency_models.md

 #### Fault Tolerance

 *"Fault tolerance is built into actor programs from the outset.
-This enables not only more resilient programs but also simpler and clearer code (through the “let it crash” philosophy)."*
+This enables not only more resilient programs but also simpler and clearer code (through the "let it crash" philosophy)."*

 #### Distributed Programming